Martha Layne Collins: Early political career

 In a field that included six major candidates, Collins secured the Democratic nomination for lieutenant governor in the 1979 primary, garnering 23 percent of the vote.
 She handily defeated Republican Hal Rogers in the general election 543,176 to 316,798.
-As lieutenant governor, she traveled the state, attending ceremonies in place of Democratic Governor John Y. Brown, Jr., who disliked such formal events and often chose not to attend.
+As lieutenant governor, she traveled the state, attending ceremonies in place of Democratic Governor John Y. Brown Jr., who disliked such formal events and often chose not to attend.
 By the end of her term, she declared that she had visited all 120 counties in Kentucky.
 Governor Brown was frequently out of the state, leaving Collins as acting governor for more than 500 days of her four-year term.

 As lieutenant governor, Collins presided over the state Senate.
 Members of both major parties praised Collins for her impartiality and knowledge of parliamentary procedure in this role.
 She was twice called upon to break tie votes in the Senate, once on a bill allowing the state's teachers to engage in collective bargaining and another on a bill to allow branch banking across county lines within the state; in both instances she voted in the negative, killing the bill.
-During her tenure, she also chaired the National Conference of Lieutenant Governors, becoming the first woman to hold that position.
+During her tenure, she also chaired the National Lieutenant Governors Association, becoming the first woman to hold that position.
 In 1982, she was named to the board of regents of the Southern Baptist Theological Seminary in Louisville.

 Gubernatorial election of 1983

 Nearing the end of her term as lieutenant governor, Collins announced her intent to run for governor in 1983.
-Her opponents for the Democratic nomination included Louisville mayor Harvey Sloane and Grady Stumbo, the former secretary of the state's Department of Human Resources.
-Collins had the support of many leaders in the Democratic Party, but just before the primary, Governor Brown endorsed Stumbo, charging that both Sloane and Collins would use their gubernatorial appointment power to dispense party patronage.
+Her opponents for the Democratic nomination included Louisville mayor Harvey I. Sloane and Grady Stumbo, the former secretary of the state's Department of Human Resources.
+Collins had the support of many leaders in the Democratic Party, but just before the primary, Governor Brown, who Collins served as lieutenant governor for, endorsed Stumbo, charging that both Sloane and Collins would use their gubernatorial appointment power to dispense party patronage.
 Although this was a common practice at the time, Brown notably shunned it during his term.
 With 223,692 votes, Collins edged out Sloane (219,160 votes) and Stumbo (199,795 votes) to secure the nomination.
 Sloane asked for a recanvass of the ballots, but ultimately decided it would not change the outcome and conceded defeat.